craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open Outlook, signed in as Amy.

-1. Note the "Welcome to the Social Club Group" email.

 1. Create a meeting.
 Invite Francisco, Demonstration Laptop and Conference Room.

 1. Wait for the "accepted" messages from Demonstration Laptop and Conference Room.